Superficial Vein Blood Clot: What It Is and How to Treat It

 - Gentle exercises, like walking, can help prevent further clots from forming.

-5. Local Treatments for Below-the-Knee SVT
+5. Local Treatments for Below-the-Knee a Superficial Vein Blood Clot

 - For smaller clots near the surface, heparinoid creams, NSAIDs, or elastic stockings can offer relief.